 My thirst for theological knowledge increases by the day.
 During my mission of spiritual enlightenment, I came across some rather interesting documentaries on the Gospels on Netflix.
-I figured I would begin with “the big one” ie The Bible, and work my way around.
-Following the Bible, I then moved on to The Gospel of Luke, and I was excited as I’ve kickstarted whatever algorithm Netflix uses to encourage me to watch like-minded shows.
-This is when I concluded that Netflix is horribly misguided and is operated by heathens.
+I figured I would begin with “the big one” (The Bible) and work my way around.
+Following the Bible, I then moved on to The Gospel of Luke, and I was excited as I’ve kickstarted whatever algorithm Netflix uses to encourage me to watch “like-minded” shows.
+After reviewing what they had offered, I concluded that Netflix is horribly misguided and is operated by heathens.

 For example, under the category because you watched the Bible, Netflix suggested:

 - some show about Trump and how he ruined the American dream.

 - The Flash.
 Is it because the trailer has the keywords “believe in the impossible?”